alphagov/govuk-developer-docs/source/manual/govuk-app-domain-handling-during-migration.html.md

 For example, migrated backend applications, such as Support, may be configured to use the `<environment>.publishing.service.gov.uk` `$app_domain` to facilitate access to Signon over the internet.

 Applications in Carrenza which talk to AWS over the VPN need to resolve `<environment>.govuk-internal.digital`.
-This internal domain is resolved to the private IP CIDR in AWS (at the moment this is only done for RabbitMQ exchange federation).
+The names under `govuk-internal.digital` point to private IP addresses in AWS.

+At the moment this is only done for RabbitMQ exchange federation because the performance platform (backdrop) still depends on RabbitMQ.

 As a rule of thumb:

 - Applications which have been moved to AWS and have all their dependencies in AWS will use `$app_domain=<environment>.govuk.digital` and `$app_domain_internal=<environment>.govuk-internal.digital`.
 - Applications which remain in Carrenza, including all their dependencies, will only use `app_domain=<environment>.publishing.service.gov.uk`.
 - Applications having dependencies in both AWS and Carrenza will require some customisation of service resolution in form of a Plek URI override and may use either `$app_domain=<environment>.govuk.digital` or `$app_domain=<environment>.publishing.service.gov.uk`.

+Note: we use [Plek](https://github.com/alphagov/plek) to generate the correct base URLs for internal GOV.UK services.
+These URLs can be overridden when a [Plek instance is instantiated](https://github.com/alphagov/plek/blob/master/lib/plek.rb#L29).

 Since setting the correct service discovery environment for a particular app is complicated due to the migration to AWS, please take extra care to make sure you understand the effects of changes to the app_domain parameter and Plek URI overrides via environment variables.